MarinGr/MarinGr/README.md

 ## 👋 Hi, I'm Marina

-I am a <strong>Frontend Developer</strong> passionate about building web applications.
+I am a <strong>Frontend Developer</strong> passionate🔥 about transforming lines of code into responsive apps with interactive elements.

 You can see all my work on my [portfolio website](https://maringr.github.io/portfolio/).